ukgov-equality-hub/smc-son/documentation/Charts.md

 <script src="/path/to/chart.js"></script>
 ```

-The file chart.js will attempt to load the required before building a chart, pre-loading D3 and other associated files will enable charts to render quicker.
+The file chart.js will attempt to load the required files before building a chart, pre-loading D3 and other associated files will enable charts to render quicker.

 ```
 <script src="/path/to/data-utils.js"></script>